Microwave Tomographic Imaging of Cerebrovascular Accidents by Using High-Performance Computing: The direct problem

-and with impedance boundary conditions on the outer section of the transmitting waveguide $j$ and of the receiving waveguides $i = 1,\dots,N$, $i \neq j$ (see~\cite{beck1999multilevel}):

 Here $\beta$ is the propagation wavenumber along the waveguide, corresponding to the propagation of the TE$_{10}$ fundamental mode.
 Equation (\ref{eqwgj}) imposes an incident wave which corresponds to the excitation of the fundamental mode $\vE_j^0$ of the $j$-th waveguide, with ${\bf{g}}_j = (\nabla \times \vE_j^0) \times \vn +\text{i} \beta \vn \times (\vE_j^0 \times \vn)$.
 On the other hand equation (\ref{eqwgi}) corresponds to a first order absorbing boundary condition of Silver--M\"uller approximating a transparent boundary condition on the outer section of the receiving waveguides $i = 1,\dots,N$, $i \neq j$.
 The bottom of the chamber is metallic, and we impose an impedance boundary condition on the top of the chamber.
-We end up with the following boundary value problem for each transmitting antenna $j = 1,\dots,N$: find $\vE_j$ such that